Apparent nonlinear damping triggered by quantum fluctuations: Classical, noise-less solution and bifurcation point

 Expanding the solution

 to second order in $K,\gamma,\Delta$ through the approximation of Eq.~(\ref{eq:nonlinear_damping_approximation_K_gamma_Delta}) yields

 which is minimized for

-with a maximum (to leading order in $K,\gamma$)
+with a maximum (to leading order in $\gamma$)

 In order to demonstrate that a classical nonlinear damping model also provides an adequate description of the data, we fit the data to a solution to Eq.~(\ref{eq:classical_steady_state_equation_nonlinear_damping}).
 The data processing, and the construction of the cost function, is identical to that described in Sec.~\ref{sec:S_data_processing_fitting}.
 The free-parameters, however, are different: we fix the internal and external damping, the oscillator frequency to $\omega_r-K$ and the attenuation to the values fitted with the quantum model.
 The remaining free parameters of the fit are the nonlinear damping rate $\gamma$, and the Kerr nonlinearity $K$.
-After convergence of the same modified Powell algorithm~\cite{powell1964efficient,2020SciPy-NMeth}, and slight manual adjustment, we obtain $\gamma = 2\pi\times4.58$ kHz and $K = 2\pi\times 78.3$ kHz (2 kHz higher than the value obtained by fitting the quantum model).
-In Figs.~\ref{fig:S_fitted_min_fmin},\ref{fig:S_fitting}(e,f), we show that this model provides a reasonable fit to the data.
+After convergence of the same modified Powell algorithm~\cite{powell1964efficient,2020SciPy-NMeth}, we obtain $\gamma = 2\pi\times5.02$ kHz and $K = 2\pi\times 78.3$ kHz (1.7 kHz lower than the value obtained by fitting the quantum model).
+In Figs.~\ref{fig:S_fitted},\ref{fig:S_fitted_min_fmin}, we show that this model provides a reasonable fit to the data we address in our theoretical description (below the bistability threshold of the steady-state of our model oscillator).